danieleckhardt/mfunc_wave/examples/EckhardtGrimmHochbruck2026/README.md

 ```

 ## Output
-The result can be found in the folder `output/errors/Example101` and `output/errors/Example201` and `output/errors/Example301`.
-There are three different subfolders `cheb` and `poly_krylov` and `rat_krylov`, in which the data for the plots are stored, respectively.
+The result can be found in the folder `output/errors/Example201` and `output/errors/Example202` and `output/errors/Example301`.
+There are three different subfolders `cheb` and `poly_krylov` and `leja`, in which the data for the plots are stored, respectively.
 There are Python scripts for the visualization, which are located in `tools/`.